• Hungarian Language

 Cons

-• Weight Gain Potential / Prone to Obesity: Average to High: If you don't pay attention to the Poochon's weight, he can easily gain weight.
+• Obesity Tendency: Average to High: If you don't pay attention to the Poochon's weight, he can easily gain weight.

-• Tolerates Being Left Alone: Poochon dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.
+• Alone Time Tolerance: Poochon dogs tend to have separation anxiety when their owners left them alone at home because they bond very closely with them.

 • Office Friendly: Poochon is not the best dog breed for office environment.